Applied Psychology BSc (Hons)

 Careers and opportunities

-Studying psychology opens up a wealth of opportunity in a diverse and exciting range of fields that leads to vast employment potential.
-The British Psychological Society state that there are currently over 750,000 people that work in a psychology related role in the UK (BPS 2018).
+Studying psychology opens up a wealth of opportunity in a diverse and exciting range of fields that can lead to vast employment potential.
+The British Psychological Society state that there are currently over 750,000 people that work in a psychology-related role in the UK.

 Through the analysis of psychology in real-life situations, you will develop key employability skills valued by employers.
 These include teamwork, independent working, presentation skills, role play, reflection and an ability to articulate complex ideas effectively.
 In this way, graduates are prepared for a future career in psychology as well as in other areas that require the many and varied skills that this course promotes.